rowanmcvey-cmyk/HashiCorpAssignment/terraform-getting-started.md

 $ touch main.tf
 ```

-Paste the following lines into the file.
+Open the file with a text editor and paste the following lines into the file.

 ```hcl
 terraform {